cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/replace-translated-pdf.md

 17. Once you've published all availabe translations for this guidance, check the boxes in the _Notify Labor_ field.
 18. Go to the **PDF Historical Files** base in Airtable (pink).
 Use the first tab on the left, and the **Grouped by industry category** view.
 Find all of the translated guidance PDFs for that language that have been uploaded and make sure the box is checked in the _is same as public version in api_ field for the most current file published.
 23. Email stakeholders confirming that guidance has been published.
-24. Message developer to update CSV to pull lateste github information into Airtable records.
+24. Message developer to update CSV to pull latest github information into Airtable records.